jingwu2121/Lung_Nodule_Segmentation_Project/README.md

 ## Get started

-- Run the NSTAU network (or whichever network you want :D)
 - The user may take a look at the attention unet in advance to understand the attention gate.
 - The user is also recommended to run the vision transformer tutorial provided by TensorFlow to gain more understanding of the vision transformer.